jetsonhacks/JHLEDBackpack/README.md

 First load the prerequisites:

 <blockquote>
-$ sudo sudo apt-get install libi2c-dev i2c-tools</blockquote>
+$ sudo apt-get install libi2c-dev i2c-tools</blockquote>

 Then switch over to the JHLEDBackpack/example directory, then: